canonical/spark-client-snap/docs/tutorial/t-setup.md

 sudo microk8s enable minio
 ```

-For Spark to be able to access the local S3 bucket, we'll need to authenticate to MinIO using an access key and a secret key.
+Authentication with MinIO is managed with an access key and a secret key.
 These credentials are generated and stored as Kubernetes secret when the `minio` add-on is enabled.
 Let's fetch these credentials and export them as environment variables in order to use them later.

 ```bash
 export ACCESS_KEY=$(kubectl get secret -n minio-operator microk8s-user-1 -o jsonpath='{.data.CONSOLE_ACCESS_KEY}' | base64 -d)